mrmxf/opentsg-node/READMETPIG.md

 ## Using a TPIG with OpenTPG

-The tpig geometry combines with the grid system of OpenTPG.
-Where the grid coordinates contain all the positions of TPIG geometry that lie under a grid coordinate, this allows us to place patterns on the TPIG using a scalable system.
+The tpig geometry is flattened to create a base image template, which the grid system of OpenTPG lies on top of.
 The grid system will be demonstrated with the demo later in the readme.

-In this demo, we use a 16x16 grid to demonstrate the layout on grid and tpig geometry.
-The grid locations range from A0 to P15 or R1C1 to R16C16 depending on your preferred method.
+In this demo, we use a 16x16 grid to demonstrate the layout on grid and the tpig geometry.
+The grid locations range from A0 to P15 or R1C1 to R16C16 depending on your preferred coordinate method.

 ## Demo